Bernardino de Sahagún: Evangelization of New Spain

 During the Age of Discovery, 1450–1700, Iberian rulers took a great interest in the missionary evangelization of indigenous peoples encountered in newly discovered lands.
 In Catholic Spain and Portugal, the missionary project was funded by Catholic monarchs under the patronato real issued by the pope to ensure Catholic missionary work was part of a broader project of conquest and colonization.

 The decades after the Spanish conquest witnessed a dramatic transformation of indigenous culture, a transformation with a religious dimension that contributed to the creation of Mexican culture.
 People from both the Spanish and indigenous cultures held a wide range of opinions and views about what was happening in this transformation.

 The evangelization of New Spain was led by Franciscan, Dominican and Augustinian friars.
 These religious orders established the Catholic Church in colonial New Spain, and directed it during most of the 16th century.
 The Franciscans in particular were enthusiastic about the new land and its people.

 Franciscan friars who went to the New World were motivated by a desire to preach the Gospel to new peoples.
 Many Franciscans were convinced that there was great religious meaning in the discovery and evangelization of these new peoples.
 They were astonished that such new peoples existed and believed that preaching to them would bring about the return of Christ and the end of time, a set of beliefs called millenarianism.
-Concurrently, many of the friars were discontent with the corruption of European society, including, at times, the leadership of the Catholic Church.
+Concurrently, many of the friars were discontented with the corruption of European society, including, at times, the leadership of the Catholic Church.
 They believed that New Spain was the opportunity to revive the pure spirit of primitive Christianity.
 During the first decades of the Spanish conquest of Mesoamerica, many indigenous people converted to Christianity, at least superficially.